In the U.S. alone, there are more than 1.2 million people who own ATVs. If you’re considering buying an ATV, you’re certainly in good company!

 Buying a new ATV

 When buying a new ATV, you’ll generally go to a dealership or a manufacturer’s lot.
-You can also visit an ATV show to see models from many different manufacturers in one place.
+You can also attend an ATV show to see models from many different manufacturers in one place.

-Another benefit to buying a new ATV is that, depending on the ATV dealer you use, financing may be available.
-Monthly payments can make even high-end ATVs affordable, if you qualify for financing with a low interest rate.
+Depending on the ATV dealer you use, financing may be available.
+Monthly payments can make even high-end ATVs affordable—if you qualify for financing with a low-interest rate.

 Buying a used ATV